Mona Das

 Mona Das (born 1971) is an American politician who served a member of the Washington State Senate from the 47th district.
 Elected in 2018, she assumed office on January 14, 2019.

 Early life and education

 Mona Das was born in Munger, Bihar, India.
 Her family immigrated to the United States when she was eight months old.
 She graduated from the University of Cincinnati with a Bachelor of Arts in psychology.
-For 15 years, she operated her own mortgage loan business, MOXY Money.
 She received a Master of Business Administration in sustainable business from Pinchot University in 2012.

 Career

+Das founded and operated her own mortgage loan business, MOXY Money.
+She co-founded Opportunity PAC alongside Shasti Conrad, a political action committee focused on electing Black women to office, which raised about $300,00 and was credited with tripling Black women's representation in the Washington State Legislature in 2020.

+Washington Senate

-In 2018 she ran for the Washington State Senate in the 47th district as a Democrat against incumbent Republican Senator Joe Fain, after dropping out of the crowded race for Washington's 8th congressional district.
+In 2018, Das ran for the Washington State Senate in the 47th district as a Democrat against incumbent Republican Senator Joe Fain, after dropping out of the concurrent race for Washington's 8th congressional district.
 She narrowly won the election, with 28,394 votes to Fain's 27,413.
-She is retiring in 2022.
+She retired in 2022.

+2024 Public Lands Commissioner campaign

+In 2023, Das announced her campaign for Washington State Commissioner of Public Lands in the 2024 election with the support of state senator Claudia Kauffman and former Washington State Democratic Party chair Tina Podlodowski.
+She ultimately suspended her campaign before the primary election.